splunk/splunk-ps-apm-instrumentation/python/README.md

     ```
 1. In a code/text editor, open file: **Client.py**
 1. Import the required libraries.
 You will need to create a tracer (to generate a span) and apply a status code to the span.
-1. Initialize a global tracer
+1. Initialize a global tracer.
 1. Create a new span in the function that sets up the "/api" endpoint.
-Set the operation name to "/api" and set the span kind to "client".
+    * Set the operation name to "/api"
+    * Set the span kind to "client"
 1. Add an attribute to the current span.
-Set the key to "username" and the value to "user01".
+    * Set the key to "username"
+    * Set the value to "user01"
 1. Add an event to the current span.
-Indicate that a GET request is about to be made.
+    * Indicate that a GET request is about to be made.
 1. Add a status to the current span.
-Set the status to "ok".
+    * Set the status to "ok"
 1. In this directory, open the file named: **run.sh**
 1. Add the following lines to the file.
 Set your Splunk APM environment name as appropriate.
 Make it unique so that you can filter for your applications in Splunk APM.
     ```